 There is only one input parameter, the length of the lookback period, and I used a value of 20.
 Below are the equity curves for @ES, @NQ, @YM and @EMD on a daily chart.

 The indicator does OK on most of the indexes but not so great on @YM.
-I also noticed it was the short side which consistently lost money.
-This is not too surprising as shoring the stock index futures is more difficult to do.
+I also noticed it was the short side that consistently lost money.
+This is not too surprising as shoring the stock index futures is more challenging to do.
 The long bias in the index markets over the decades makes trading on the long side a bit easier.
 Maybe a lot easier!

 Overall, not too impressive.

-In previous article I tested different exit mthods of the Largurre RSI trading model which does a fantastic job on the stock index markets.
-The Largurre RSI really nails entry points and the sRSI is supposed to do well on the exit.
-So lets test it.
-Before we do you may want to review the previous article, Testing Laguerre RSI Entry and Exits, and the different exits we tested.
+In a previous article, I tested different exit methods of the Largurre RSI trading model, which does a fantastic job on the stock index markets.
+The Largurre RSI nails entry points, and the sRSI is supposed to do well on the exit.
+So let's test it.
+Before we do, you may want to review the previous article, Testing Laguerre RSI Entry and Exits, and the different exits we tested.

 Before getting into the details of the results, below are the testing assumptions used.

-So, I coded the new sRSI exit and tested with our Largurre RSI trading model.
-Below is a table which features the results for each of the different exits.
+So, I coded the new sRSI exit and tested it with our Largurre RSI trading model.
+Below is a table that features the results for each of the different exits.
 Our new sRSI is the item tested, Type 6.

 Avg.Trade Net Profit